dmbarbour/glas/docs/GlasObject.md

 ### Memory

 Glas Object is not primarily designed for use in-memory, but it could potentially work as an in-memory representation.
-I think the main issue would be that variable-width offsets become awkward in context of a migrating garbage collector.
-We could perhaps specialize the in-memory representation to use fixed-width offsets or pointers instead.
+I think the main issue would be that variable-width and unidirectional offsets are awkward in context of a migrating garbage collector and deferred computation of escapes.
+We could specialize the in-memory representation to use pointers instead, so it isn't Glas Object but has a simple translation to Glas Object.